ckkunc/menu/README.md

 python manage.py runserver
 ### 4: Run React project:
 npm start
-### 5: Push changes to Heroku
+### 5: Push changes to Heroku/GitHub
-git subtree push --prefix backend/django heroku master
+only need git push

 The React application sends an HTTP POST request to the Django application with the inputted phone number as the request data.
 The Django application, using a REST API, receives the request and uses the data to create a new phone number record in the database.